cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

 The required ``API Key Resource Name`` and ``SSH Key Resource Name`` fields are plugin resources, and must be uploaded to the Coopr server before it can be used by workers.
-A UI for managing resources is coming in the next release.
+A UI for managing resources is coming in a later release.
 Until then, you must use the REST API directly (see :doc:`Plugin Resource API </rest/plugins>`), or use the data upload tool included in the provisioner package.

-For example, assume your google api key is located at '/keys/gce/gce.p12' and your ssh key is located at '/keys/gce/id_rsa'.
+For example, assume your Google API key is located at '/keys/gce/gce.p12' and your SSH key is located at '/keys/gce/id_rsa'.
 Enter 'gce' in the ``API Key Resource Name`` field and 'coopr' in the ``SSH Key Resource Name`` field.
-We must then upload your api key and name it 'gce', and upload your ssh key and name it 'coopr'.
+We must then upload your API key and name it 'gce', and upload your SSH key and name it 'coopr'.
 If you are using Coopr Standalone, run the following commands from the unzipped standalone directory:

 .. code-block:: bash